thunderrabbit/barefoot_rob/content/events/2021/09/15barefoot-walking-in-number-1-grassy-park.md

 **What to bring**

 Whatever you need to take care of yourself.
-Come wearing lightweight shoes and maybe a bag for them just in case you need to put them on during the walk!
+Come wearing lightweight shoes which you can take off at the grassy field.

 Self care is important, so wear shoes whenever you need to!